lukemartinlogan/deepdrivemd_pnnl/examples/md-aggregation/README.md

 # MD/Aggregation Example

 This page provides an example of running MD/Aggregation tasks from DeepDriveMD workflow.

 ## Installation

 It will require to install DeepDriveMD specific packages such as OpenMM=7.4.0 and Python 3.7x for the compatibility.
+For example, the latest OpenMM 7.7.0 may not be backward compatible to DeepDriveMD 0.0.2.

 ```
 module load gcc/7.5.0 # gcc 7+ required for Numpy/h5py compiliation